comses-education/wolf-sheep/README.md

 ## Preparation

-Software Requirements: `docker` and `bash` (so old versions of Windows will not work without cygwin or creating `run.sh` in a different language)
+Software Requirements: `docker` and `bash` (That means old versions of Windows (< 10) definitely will not work without cygwin or creating `run.sh` in a different language.
+Linux and Mac will work fine).

 1. Install [docker](https://www.docker.com/)
 2. Clone this repository